JoseRoca/AfxNova/docs/Graphics /GdiPlus Flat  Api/GdiPlusBitmap.md

    hStatus = GdipBitmapSetResolution(bmp, dpiX, dpiY)

    ' // Create a levels effect
-   DIM effect AS CGpEffect PTR
+   DIM effect AS GpEffect PTR
    hStatus = GdipCreateEffect(RedEyeCorrectionEffectGuid, @effect)

    ' // We need to specify one or more rectangles that enclose the red-eye areas.